Pamela Anderson Flaunts Her Round Bottom In A Tiny White Dress To Spread Christmas Cheer

 Pamela Anderson shared a new photo to her Instagram page where she flaunted her round bottom in a tiny white dress.
 She used the caption of her post to spread Christmas cheer to her 1.1 million followers.
 The actress and model, who continues to employ her celebrity to shed light on causes she cares most about, looked directly at the camera to entice her fan base.

-In the black and white photograph, Pamela admired her reflection in a tall, old-fashioned looking, standing mirror.
+In the black-and-white photograph, Pamela admired her reflection in a tall, old-fashioned looking, standing mirror.
 It appeared to have a light-colored wooden border.
 The large frame was accented with scrollwork near the reflective piece of glass.
 It featured a banded edge that twisted into what appeared to be a floral design on corresponding ends of the home accessory.

 The mirror was placed on a wooden floor and was propped up against a large dark accent vase.